carlosCharz/springdatacouchbase/README.md

  ```
  * In the UserDoc.java (@Document) we can annotate the key (@id) to be part of the json as well using @Field.
  * In the UserRepository, the CrudRepository provides sophisticated CRUD functionality for the entity class that is being managed.
+ * For couchbase 5 the bucket name and password is the username and password.
+You can check it out in tab Security of the web console.

 ## Documentation and Examples